pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 ## Description

-__pdjr-skplugin-metadata__ implements a resource provider based metadata intialisation and persistence mechanism supported by a simple editor that can be used to create and maintain Signal K metadata.
+__pdjr-skplugin-metadata__ implements a resource provider based intialisation and persistence mechanism for Signal K metadata and includes a simple editor that can be used to create and maintain metadata resources.

 The plugin uses the Signal K resource provider as a backing store for metadata and requires at least one custom resource type (let's call it